How to Share Excel Workbook with Multiple Users Like a Pro?

 excel data overriding

 To see the entire changes you have made to the shared workbook.
-Just use the Track Changes option present within the changes group of the Review tab.
+Just use the Track Changes option present within the Changes group of the Review tab.

 With this, you can easily extract details like what and who have made the changes.